enasequence/read_docs/prog_12.md

 Annotated sequences can be submitted in flat file format using Analysis XML.

-In most cases it is not necessary to use flat files because [Interactive Webin](https://www.ebi.ac.uk/ena/submit/sra/#home) provides spreadsheet templates for various types of annotated sequences.
+In most cases it is not necessary to submit annotated sequences using flat files because [Interactive Webin](https://www.ebi.ac.uk/ena/submit/sra/#home) provides spreadsheet templates for various types of annotation.
 This allows you to submit tab separated files (TSV) which you can fill in using a spreadsheet editor.

 You can see the types of sequences with support for spreadsheet submissions here:
 [http://www.ebi.ac.uk/ena/submit/annotation-checklists](http://www.ebi.ac.uk/ena/submit/annotation-checklists).
 Please do not submit flat files for any of these sequence types.